Walking instrument concept · live beta

 Phase 1 architecture

 One host creates a room code.
 Players join from phones.
 Each phone plays its own tap immediately, then sends a timestamped event to the session server.
-The system prioritizes musical feel before perfect global simultaneity.
+The host collects loops, sees the room, and shapes song structure.

 A moment in motion.